kev007/HistoricalPictures/README.md

 # Install NPM dependencies
 npm install

-# Then simply start the app
+# Then simply start the app (make sure MongoDB is listening on port 27017)
 node app.js
 ```